 Selected decisions

-• Led with the real adoption blocker — confidential data — and made safely using AI on it the core promise.
+• Led with the real adoption blocker — confidential data — and made local redaction the core promise.

 Walkthrough